deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Like what?"

-"Muscle wastage, brittle bones, heart problems…all sorts of things.
+"Muscle wastage, brittle bones, heart problems...all sorts of things.
 And then you get so used to it that NOT exercising just feels *bad*, you know?"

 "I can't say that I do, duck."
 Sean shrugged.